RareBreeds/Orbits/manual/docs/index.md

 There's 3 behaviour options available when right clicking the module:

-- On Repeat - On the first beat of the new cycle, only if a cycle has been completed.
+- On Repeat - On the first beat of the new cycle, only if a cycle has been completed (default)
-- First - On the first beat of the cycle, even if a cycle hasn't been completed.
+- First - On the first beat of the cycle, even if a cycle hasn't been completed
-- Last - On the last beat of the cycle.
+- Last - On the last beat of the cycle

 0-10V Unipolar CV 1ms pulse duration.